arnab1203/arnab1203/README.md

 🛠️Currently based in Kolkata, I focus on building AI models that tackle real-world problems in computer vision and document understanding.

-🔭 My current work involves solving computer vision challenges — teaching machines to interpret images and documents in meaningful ways.
+🔭 My current work involves solving computer vision challenges — teaching machines to interpret images and documents in meaningful ways.<br>
 🌱 Along the way, I’m deepening my expertise in deep learning and exploring the evolving field of generative AI.<br>
 👯 I’m always open to collaborating on AI projects, especially those that push boundaries and offer real-world impact.